RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

   - FAULT
     - Argy v Blunts & Lane Cove Real Estate Pty Ltd (1990) 26 FCR 112
       - Argy purchased a house in Longueville with plans to develop it.
-      - Blunts had promoted it as having ‘unlimited development potential’.
+      - Blunts had promoted it as having 'unlimited development potential'.
-      - Gadens (seller’s lawyer) had used an incomplete s 149 certificate, which omitted a key page that disclosed development restrictions.
+      - Gadens (seller's lawyer) had used an incomplete s 149 certificate, which omitted a key page that disclosed development restrictions.
   - PASSING ON INFORMATION
     - Butcher v Lachlan Elder Realty Pty Ltd (2004) 218 CLR 592
       - Facts